VeeamHub/veeam-restore-point-utility/README.md

 * If the file modification date has changed between restore points
 * If the file's encryption status has changed between restore points.

-**Usage:** After installing to a Windows instance that meets the requirements above, the application will reside in "\Program Files\Veeam Skunkworks\Veeam Restore Point File Diff\VeeamRestorePointDiff.exe".
+**Usage:** After installing to a Windows instance that meets the requirements above (most likely the VBR server itself), the application will reside in "\Program Files\Veeam Skunkworks\Veeam Restore Point File Diff\VeeamRestorePointDiff.exe".
 A start menu shortcut is also added for convenience.
 For normal operation, launch the application as administrator and select the Windows workload for comparison from the list of backups and affiliated workloads.

 ![Workload Selection](images/WorkloadSelection.png)